 Running a website is an everyday routine.
-And it’s not just in filling it up with a cool useful content or providing the best UX for your customers.
-Everything can break down in a moment because of one little mistake of a host provider or your own carelessness.
+And it’s not just in filling it up with cool useful content or providing the best UX for your customers.
+Everything can break down in a moment because of one little mistake of a hosting provider or your own carelessness.
 It is a nightmare for any website owner, but it may also happen to you.
 So you should prevent your website from falling down or being deleted from a host with a website backup.
+There are a few simple website backup tips you should follow to provide a backup of your website successfully.

 Backing up your data is essential if you run a business online.
-You should be sure that your data is safe, reliable and accessible any time.
-There are a few simple website backup tips you should follow to provide backup of your website successfully.
+You should be sure that your data is safe, reliable, and accessible at any time.

-What, Why and When You Need to Backup?
+What, Why, and When You Need to Backup?

 Website backup means copying and storing in safe all the vital data of your site.
 Actually, all data on the website is essential so you should make sure that you’ve copied the entire database and all files.
 Here’s a check-list of what you need to backup:

 SQL database and all installation files;

-Your custom settings for the theme (templates, layouts, fonts and font sizes etc.);
+Your custom settings for the theme (templates, layouts, fonts and font sizes, etc.);

-SEO configurations (meta titles and descriptions, permalink structure etc.);
+SEO configurations (meta titles and descriptions, permalink structure, etc.);

-All your content (posts, pages, images and other media, comments etc.).
+All your content (posts, pages, images, and other media, comments, etc.).

 You need to backup your website from time to time to make sure you won’t lose anything from your site and won’t let many people down.
 It’s up to you if you want to stay calm and know that everything is alright with your precious data.

-- Before (and after) you are to install any new software or apps as well as before upgrading your regular software;
+Before (and after) you are to install any new software or apps as well as before upgrading your regular software;

-- If there were any issues with your current hosting provider that were not caused by your software or file base;
+If there were any issues with your current hosting provider that were not caused by your software or file base;

-First, you can be sure your visitors see only the best and the latest version of the website and in case of any mishaps you will be able to quickly restore the latest version of it.
+First, you can be sure your visitors see only the best and the latest version of the website and in case of any mishaps, you will be able to quickly restore the latest version of it.

 Also, if you need to get your website back online very quickly, it will be possible.
 Delays cost you business losses not to mention SEO and traffic issues.
-So you will have to react with a lightning speed.
+So you will have to react with lightning speed.

-Another vital reason for regular backups is a protection against viruses.
+Another vital reason for regular backups is protection against viruses.
 Hosting providers mostly provide virus scanning if requested by the customer.
-This may be too late for your website and makes your website a potential threat for your visitors.
+This may be too late for your website and makes your website a potential threat to your visitors.
 Regular backup is your best protection against malware attacks that allows you to restore the website quickly.

 Website Backup Tips and Best Practices

-You can provide your website backup in a few ways; each of them has it’s pros and cons.
+You can provide your website backup in a few ways; each of them has its pros and cons.
 Actually, all those ways can be narrowed to two simple solutions: manual and automatic backup.

 Manual website backup may seem the easiest solution with the lowest price.
 It requires you to just manually copy all your data from the host to your local computer or a cloud.
 Easier said than done.
-Despite apparent simplicity of this solution, there are certain drawbacks that speak against such technique:
+Despite the apparent simplicity of this solution, there are certain drawbacks that speak against such a technique:

 You have to establish a timetable and reminders to backup regularly;

-- You should have a lot of storage space on your computer or an external drive;
+You should have a lot of storage space on your computer or an external drive;

-- Big website has tons of data – again it will cost you a lot of time;
+The big website has tons of data – again it will cost you a lot of time;

 You have to control the entire process and make sure all files downloaded properly.

 If you’re still into this way, then the best solution for you will be setting a strict timetable or running a diary to make sure you never skip backups.
 Another important thing is to properly name and organize backup folders.
 Stick to the date as a folder title to avoid data confusion.

-Having your data backed up on an external storage drive is much safer way than storing it on your computer.
+Having your data backed up on an external storage drive is a much safer way than storing it on your computer.
 However, using a cloud service for storing your website is possibly the best solution.
 Here are a few cloud services that will be just perfect for backing up your website and its data.

 One of the most popular and secure cloud storage spaces.
-Google offers various storage solutions for you and your business as well as flexible pricing plans.
+Google Cloud offers various storage solutions for you and your business as well as flexible pricing plans.

 Dropbox is a good service for personal and commercial use.
 It secures your files and gives you access to your storage from any place and device.
 You may try Dropbox for free for 14 days or purchase a full account for as low as $15 per month.

-If you’re looking for a more secure solution it will be perfect to use external plugins, services and software.
+If you’re looking for a more secure solution it will be perfect to use external plugins, services, and software.
 One of the advantages of these solutions is that you don’t have to manually control and manage the entire process.
 You should only set up a schedule and specify data you wish to backup regularly.

 In any case, it is you who decide what kind of backup services to use.
 Here are a few online services that may help you to render automatic backup of your precious website.

-SiteVault is a software that allows you backing up your website no matter how big it is because it copies and stores only new data.
-It offers fast FTP and mySQL database backup in a secure manner.
+SiteVault is software that allows you to back up your website no matter how big it is because it copies and stores only new data.
+It offers fast FTP and MySQL database backup in a secure manner.
 After a free 30-day trial ends you can get a full version with a 15% discount.
 Whatever method – manual or automatic – you chose and whatever service you use, remember that only regular backup will keep your website safe from any mishaps.